Nottingham-CTU/REDCap-UI-Tweaker/README.md

 If enabled, full field annotations will be shown at the bottom of each field in the online designer instead of just the action tags.

+#### Enable @BUTTONONLY action tag
+Allow use of the `@BUTTONONLY` action tag for date, time, and date/time fields.
+This will hide the field and show only the 'Now' or 'Today' button.
+If used in the format `@BUTTONONLY('????','????')`, custom text can be supplied as the first parameter, and if a second parameter is provided this can be a form submit option which will be triggered after the button is clicked.

 #### Enable @SQLDESCRIPTIVE action tag
 Allow use of the `@SQLDESCRIPTIVE` action tag for SQL fields, which will use the option label from the selected option in an SQL field as descriptive text and render the field like a descriptive